Assistant Professor, Department of Real Estate, University of Washington

 Areas of Interest

-Gilles Durantonis Professor of Real Estate in the Real Estate Department at The Wharton School.
+Gilles Duranton is Professor of Real Estate in the Real Estate Department at The Wharton School.
 His research focuses on urban and regional development, transportation, and local public finance.
 Prior to joining the Real Estate Department in 2012, Duranton taught at the University of Toronto for seven years, and the London School of Economics for nine years.
-He is the co-editor of the Journal of Urban Economics, and is an editorial board member for several journals.
+He is the co-editor of the Journal of Urban Economics, and is an editorial board member for several other journals.
 He is also affiliated with the Centre for Economic Policy Research in London, the Spatial Economics Research Centre at the London School of Economics, and the Rimini Centre for Economic Analysis.
-He currently serves as the chair of the Real Estate department at the Wharton School.
+He currently serves as the Chair of the Real Estate department at The Wharton School.

 Associate Professor, Departments of Real Estate, and Business Economics and Public Policy